FBI Director, Jim Comey, has somehow managed to pull off the most improbable of Washington feats – be equally despised by both political parties.

 An expert brander, President Donald Trump relied on the political slogan “Make America Great Again” to propel himself to the White House.

 1 HEADER Donald Trump, Election 2016, FEATURED CONTRIBUTORS, Mike Pence, Republican Party chuck schumer, congress, first 100 days, impeachment, julius caesar, mitch micconnell, paul ryan, Robert Reich, sacrificial lamb, sam stephens

 To say that President Trump’s relationship with the Republican-led Congress is a bit awkward would be quite the understatement.

-Barack Obama, Donald Trump, FEATURED CONTRIBUTORS, Foreign Policy, Republican Party al-qaeda in the arabian peninsula, aqap, australia, bashar al-assad, border wall, civilian casualties, commander-in-chief, enrique pena nieto, failed mission, invasion, isis, John McCain, malcolm turnbull, mexico, mission, muslim ban, NATO, nato alliance, navy seal team 6, red line, russia, russian appeasement, sam stevens, Syria, vladimir putin
+1 HEADER Donald Trump, Barack Obama, FEATURED CONTRIBUTORS, Foreign Policy, Republican Party al-qaeda in the arabian peninsula, aqap, australia, bashar al-assad, border wall, civilian casualties, commander-in-chief, enrique pena nieto, failed mission, invasion, isis, John McCain, malcolm turnbull, mexico, mission, muslim ban, NATO, nato alliance, navy seal team 6, red line, russia, russian appeasement, sam stevens, Syria, vladimir putin

 Republican members of Congress were not shy about criticizing President Obama during his presidency, and foreign policy critiques were among their favorite lines of attack.

 1 HEADER Donald Trump, FEATURED CONTRIBUTORS alexander lapshin, azerbaijan, bannon, belarus, bill of rights, committee to protect journalists, first 100 days, freedom of the press, ilham alyev, inauguration day, inauguration day protest, journalists, journalists arrested, mainstream media, media, nagorno-karabakh, new york times, nyt, press, protest, reporters, steve bannon, tayyip erdogan, turkey